TEC-The-ELidoras-Codex/TEC_OFFICE_REPO/README.md

 This repository is the **nerve center** for TEC's internal operations, designed for:

 1. **AI-Powered Automation**: Craft and deploy TEC-specific GPT workflows.

-2. **WordPress Integration**: Generate cybernetic WordPress tools and plugins.
+2. **WordPress Integration**: Generate cybernetic WordPress content and tools.

-3. **Data Nexus**: Organize TEC's operational blueprints and cybernetic archives.
+3. **AI Agents**: Host and manage TEC's virtual employees: Airth, Budlee, and Sassafras.

 ---